Coronavirus: 'Radical Change' To Life; Only 1 U.S. State Has Not Reported A Case

 UEFA postpones Euro 2020 tournament

-The Union of European Football Associations is postponing its biggest tournament, Euro 2020, for 12 months due to the COVID-19 pandemic.
+The Union of European Football Associations is postponing its biggest tournament, Euro 2020, for 12 months because of the COVID-19 pandemic.
 The competition, which pits national teams against one another, was to have been played in June and July.

 UEFA has 55 member countries.
-In announcing the decision to put off the Euro tourney, it said the decision to put off the popular tournament was made not only out of concern for the safety of fans of players, but to avoid the strain its matches would put on public services and infrastructure.
+In announcing the decision to put off the Euro tourney, it said the decision to put off the popular tournament was made not only out of concern for the safety of fans of players, but also to avoid the strain its matches would put on public services and infrastructure.
 In recent days, Europe has emerged as the epicenter of the pandemic, with tens of thousands of new cases in the past week.

 "We are at the helm of a sport that vast numbers of people live and breathe that has been laid low by this invisible and fast-moving opponent," UEFA President Aleksander Čeferin said.
-"It is at times like these, that the football community needs to show responsibility, unity, solidarity and altruism."
+"It is at times like these that the football community needs to show responsibility, unity, solidarity and altruism."

-Under the plan, UEFA playoffs and international friendlies that had been scheduled for the end of this month will now be played in early June, the league says, although it acknowledged that the dates are subject to further scrutiny.
+Under the plan, UEFA playoffs and international friendly matches that had been scheduled for the end of this month will now be played in early June, the league says, although it acknowledged that the dates are subject to further scrutiny.

 Kentucky Derby is postponed